-Section 4301P Grant of Loans.
+Section 4301P (2016 - 4166P) Grant of Loans.
 The following regulations shall be observed in the grant of loans by pawnshops.
-(Circular No. 656 dated 02 June 2009)
+(Circular No. 656 dated 02 June 2009, as amended by Circular No. 938 dated 23 December 2016)

-§ 4301P.1 General guidelines.
+§ 4301P.1 (2016 - 4166P.1) General guidelines.
 A pawnshop shall extend a loan only if such is secured by personal property that could be physically delivered to the control and possession of the pawnshop.

-Before accepting articles as pawn, the pawnshop must ascertain whether the pawner is the true owner of the article offered as pawn.
-In the conduct of business, a pawnshop shall be guided by the standard of diligence that is expected of "a good father of a family", ensuring always that there is no ground to suspect that the article/s offered as pawn was an object of robbery or theft.
+Before accepting articles as pawn, the pawnshop must ascertain whether the pawner is the true and absolute owner of the article offered as pawn.
+In the conduct of business, a pawnshop shall be guided by the standard of diligence that is expected of "a good father of a family".